jesslilly/gravitydog/README.md

 3. Intro screen:  Add 重力 犬
 1. optimize score sprites.
 2. Use one of these fonts: I love bitout, but silkscreen was so much easier to use.
-1. Make replay button brigher than home button.
+1. Make replay button brighter than home button.
 1. title screen with Gravity dog jingle
 1. Put a black rect behind the score so it does not get bugz mode.
 2. Put GD and URL icons on the canvas